rs401/letsgorip/README.md

 <h3 align="center">Lets Go Rip</h3>

   <p align="center">
-    Lets Go Rip is a project to show potential employers my capabilities.
-The project is written in Go(lang) and has microservices for Auth, Forums, Places and an HTTP API.
-I used this project to learn more about gRPC and Kubernetes.
-I used Angular for the front end.
+    Lets Go Rip is an application hosting a community to help like minded motorsports enthusiasts, find places to ride/drive/drift/jump/race and people to go with.
     <br />
     <a href="https://github.com/rs401/letsgorip"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/rs401/letsgorip">View Demo</a>
+    <a href="https://letsgo.rip">View Demo</a>
     ·
     <a href="https://github.com/rs401/letsgorip/issues">Report Bug</a>
     ·